-- 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 4.
-If you are claiming a credit for taxes paid to another state or country, attach copies of the other state's or country's filed return. - 5.
-If you requested an Arizona filing extension, attach a copy of the Arizona extension request to the front of the return.
-If you are filing under a federal extension, make sure that you check either box D or F on page 1 of the return. - 6.
-If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor. - 7.
-If you itemize, be sure to attach Arizona Schedule A(PY), or (PYN), and a copy of the federal Schedule A.
+- 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - If you are claiming a credit for taxes paid to another state or country, attach copies of the other state's or country's filed return. - 5.
+If you requested an Arizona filing extension, check box 82D or 82F on page 1 of the return and attach a copy of the Arizona extension request to the back of the return.
+If you are filing under a federal extension, make sure that you check either box 82D or 82F on page 1 of the return. - 6.
+If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor. - If you itemize, be sure to attach Arizona Schedule A(PY), or (PYN), and a copy of the federal Schedule A.